Southern peas and butterbeans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.

 How to Freeze Field Peas

 To freeze, wash shelled peas or butter beans and blanch in boiling water to cover for 2 minutes; cool immediately in ice water, and drain well.
-Package the beans in airtight containers, leaving 1/2-inch headspace, or in zip-top plastic freezer bags, removing as much air as possible.
-Seal, and freeze up to 6 months.
+Package the beans in airtight containers, leaving 1/2-inch head space or in zip-top plastic freezer bags, removing as much air as possible.
+Seal and freeze up to 6 months.
 Don’t thaw frozen peas before cooking.
-Fresh or frozen field peas can easily be substituted in recipes calling for rinsed and drained canned peas.
-Simply use 2 cups cooked and drained peas for 1 (15-oz.) can.
+Fresh or frozen field peas can easily be substituted in recipes calling for canned beans.
+Simply use 2 cups cooked and drained peas for one (15-oz.) can.

 How to Cook Field Peas

-Field peas make for great succotash, salads, dips, and stews.
+Field peas are excellent for succotash, salads, dips and stews.

 Traditional Recipe:

-Put the peas in a pot, add salt and pepper and cover with water.
-Bring to a boil over med-high heat.
-Skim off foam.
-Reduce heat, cook covered until the peas are quite tender, but not mushy, about 20-30 minutes.
-Taste carefully for seasoning.
+Put the peas in a pot and cover with water.
+Bring to a boil over medium-high heat.
+Skim off the foam.
+Reduce heat, cook covered until the peas are quite tender, but not mushy, about 20 minutes.
+Add the salt and pepper and mix well.
 Serve hot with cornbread or rice.

 My Way of Cooking Field Peas